RutujaJay/RutujaJay/README.md

-- 👋 Hi, I’m Rutuja Jaybhaye
+Rutuja Jaybhaye
-- 👀 I’m Lookiong for an job opportunity
-- 🌱 I’m currently learnin Data Analytics
-- 💞️ I’m looking to collaborate on Data Analyst, SQL, Python.
+Lookiong for an job opportunity currently learnin Data Analytics.
+I’m looking to collaborate on Data Analyst, SQL, Python.
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 RutujaJay/RutujaJay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.